premnathcs/ecs-monitor/README.md

 ***

 ## Building the application ##
-TuxWeb uses Maven ([http://maven.apache.org/](http://maven.apache.org/)) for building and packaging the project for deployment.
+ecs-monitor uses Maven ([http://maven.apache.org/](http://maven.apache.org/)) for building and packaging the project for deployment.
 Please make sure you have at least Maven version 3.0.3.

 	mvn --version